Table of Contents:

 The thing about brand abuse is that as soon as you’ve identified a brand abuse attempt, it’s often already too late.

 With that being said, it’s very important to act as quickly as you can to mitigate the damage, so you’ll need to preemptively develop response plans for different scenarios that may arise.
-You may need different response plans for different social networks or platforms, as well as for different methods of impersonations.
+You may need different response plans for different social networks or platforms, as well as for different methods of impersonation.
 Again, working with an experienced vendor like Red Points with adequate expertise in detecting and mitigating online brand impersonations is typically the most secure approach.

 For brands with patent-protected processes, designs, and products, protecting your confidential information when sharing it with partners is a must.
 Before agreeing to work with other companies, make sure to develop a comprehensive non-disclosure agreement (NDA) in writing, and get your prospective partner to sign it.